If you are familiar with 1Password, you probably know that the 1Password can generate 2FA TOTP codes used to protect your online accounts.

 Press the Add More button and select the One-Time Password field from the list.

-Copy the Secret Key for the account you are currently editing and past it into the one-time password field followed by the Save button.
+Copy the Secret Key for the account you are currently editing and paste it into the one-time password field followed by the Save button.